 Email parser tools are commonly used to sync leads into a CRM or other marketing tools.
 These leads could come from a lead vendor or any lead generation form without an API connection with a lead management solution such as a CRM.

 In this article, you’ll learn what an email parser is, what are its alternatives and how you can use them to send new leads to your CRM automatically.
 We’ll also discuss the integrations that can help you build automatic data bridges, streamline the entire process and stay ahead of the competition.

-What is an Email Parser?
+What is an email parser?

 Why is email parsing software important?

-Imagine it like this.
+Email parsing software is important, just as your time and effort are important.
+Email parsing software helps you automate your workflows.
 Let’s say that you’re a travel agency that gets hundreds of emails per day.
-Some of these emails from clients that are in need of some specific information like prices, dates, and other package details.
+Some of these emails come from clients that are in need of some specific information like prices, dates, and other package details.

 The ultimate email parsing service

 The process of accessing your email parser is an easy one.
 We want to create this integration from scratch:

 To start, you’ll need a LeadsBridge account.
 If you haven’t created one yet, you can register here and get access to your free-forever email parser integration.